Lotus Exige

 The Lotus Exige /ɛɡˈziːʒ/ is a sports car made by the British company Lotus Cars from 2000 until 2021.
 Originally a coupé version of the Lotus Elise roadster, since the Series 3 the Exige has been the larger-engined model of the family, featuring a V6 engine in place of the Elise's straight-four.
 Convertible versions of both models are available.
+Exige is French and means "demand"/"require".

 Series 1

 The original Exige was launched in 2000 with a naturally aspirated 1.8 L Rover K Series Inline-four engine in VHPD (Very High Performance Derivative) tune.
 It is rated at 177 hp at 7,800 rpm in standard form.
 There was also a "track spec" version with 190 hp available.
 The car has a five-speed manual gearbox, and a claimed top speed of 219 km/h.
-0-97 km/h (60 mph) was achieved in 4.7 seconds and 0–100 km/h (62 mph) in 4.9 seconds.
+0–97 km/h (60 mph) was achieved in 4.7 seconds and 0–100 km/h (62 mph) in 4.9 seconds.

-The first generation Exige bodywork was based on that of the Series 1 Elise, which was produced from 1996-2000, although the Elise was updated soon after the introduction of the Exige.
+The first generation Exige bodywork was based on that of the Series 1 Elise, which was produced from 1996–2000, although the Elise was updated soon after the introduction of the Exige.
 The Exige added a non-removable hardtop, "fastback", kamm-tail style rear bodywork with a tinted transparent engine cover and a pylon-mounted rear wing.
 Front air intakes (blanked on the road cars) and a front splitter were added.
 Both front and rear bodywork clamshells were widened to accept a wider wheel track.
 The Series 1 was built until 2001.
 604 examples in total were made and the car was not replaced until the Series 2 of 2004.